panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

   return 'some result';
 }
 ```
-`index`, `item` and `length` variables are declared at the beginning of function body.
-However they are used only near the end.
-So what is the problem with such approach?
+`index`, `item` and `length` variables are declared at the beginning of the function body.
+However, they are used only near the end.
+So what is the problem with such an approach?

 All the way between the declaration at the top and the usage in `for` statement the variables `index`, `item` are uninitialized and exposed to `undefined`.
 They have an unreasonably long lifecycle in the entire function scope.